Bailout Stigma: Government Bailout and Stigma

-While it is difficult to find direct evidence on our equilibria, their main features are consistent with what transpired in the aftermath of the 2007--2009 Great Recession.
-For instance, consistent with our delayed stimulation equilibrium, firms outright rejected rescue offers made by the government ostensibly to signal their financial strength, as mentioned in the introduction.
-In particular, our theory suggests that firms with high-quality assets are more likely to hold out when bailout terms are more generous (recall the difference between short-lived and delayed stimulation equilibria.)
-Indeed, there is some evidence that firms with high-quality assets participated less in programs that were more generous. \citet{krishnamurthy2014sizing} find that during the Great Recession dealer banks with a large share of agency collaterals (i.e., collaterals guaranteed by the US government) rarely participated in the Primary Dealer Credit Facility (PDCF) despite their favorable funding rates, although they did participate in the Term Securities Lending Facility (TSLF) along with banks with a large share of non-agency collaterals (i.e., collaterals not guaranteed by the US government).
+While it is difficult to find direct evidence on our equilibria, what transpired in the aftermath of the 2007--2009 Great Recession are somewhat consistent with our DSE.
+For instance, firms outright rejected rescue offers made by the government ostensibly to signal their financial strength, as mentioned in the introduction.
+In particular, our theory suggests that firms with high-quality assets are more likely to hold out when bailout terms are more generous (recall the difference between SSE and DSE.)
+Indeed, there is some evidence that firms with high-quality assets participated less in programs that were more generous. \citet{krishnamurthy2014sizing} find that, during the Great Recession, dealer banks with a large share of agency collaterals (i.e., collaterals guaranteed by the US government) rarely participated in the Primary Dealer Credit Facility (PDCF) despite their favorable funding rates, although they did participate in the Term Securities Lending Facility (TSLF) along with banks with a large share of non-agency collaterals (i.e., collaterals not guaranteed by the US government).

-\begin{remark}[The ``full'' freeze case: $\t_0 = 0$] We have so far implicitly assumed $\t_0>0$, for ease of exposition.
-But our equilibrium characterizations from Theorems \ref{thm:nodelay} and \ref{thm:delay} extend even to the case of $\t_0 = 0$; i.e., when the market would freeze completely absent any bailout.
+\begin{remark}[The ``full'' freeze case: $\t_0 = 0$] \rm We have so far implicitly assumed $\t_0>0$, for ease of exposition.
+But our equilibrium characterizations from Theorems \ref{thm:nodelay} and \ref{thm:delay} extend even to the case of $\t_0 = 0$; that is, when the market would freeze completely absent any bailout.
 In this case, our characterizations imply that $\hat \t=0$, and this leads to existence of a unique equilibrium.
-Given $p_g \ge I$, the equilibrium admits a threshold $\hat\t_g\in (0, p_g+S \wedge 1)$ such that types $\t \in [0, \hat\t_g]$ sell to the government in $t = 1$ but do not sell in $t=2$, and types $\t \in (\hat\t_g, p_g+S\wedge 1]$ hold out in $t=1$ but sell in $t=2$ at price $p_g$, where $\hat\t_g$ satisfies $\E[\t|\hat \t_g\le \t\le p_g+S]=p_g$.
-Types $\t> p_g+S\wedge 1$ sell in neither period.
-One can think of this as a form of delayed stimulation equilibrium: a bailout does not revive market in $t=1$ but induces delayed trading in $t=2$.
+Given $p_g \ge I$, the equilibrium admits a threshold $\hat\t_g\in (0, p_g+S )$such that types $\t \in [0, \hat\t_g]$ sell to the government in $t = 1$ but do not sell in $t=2$, and types $\t \in (\hat\t_g, p_g+S ]$ hold out in $t=1$ but sell in $t=2$ at price $p_g$, where $\hat\t_g$ satisfies $\E[\t|\hat \t_g\le \t\le p_g+S]=p_g$.
+Types $\t> p_g+S$ sell in neither period.
+One can think of this as a form of DSE: a bailout does not revive market in $t=1$ but induces delayed trading in $t=2$.
 In keeping with Corollary \ref{cor1}, the equilibrium induces the same trade volume as a secret bailout would. \end{remark}